-84 (g) The department shall document, as a public record, each facial recognition search 85 request and each facial recognition search performed pursuant to this section and report this 86 information quarterly to the executive office of public safety and security.
-Reported information 87 shall include: the date and time of the search or request; the system used for the search; the 88 specific criminal offense or offenses under investigation; the number of matched individuals 89 returned, if any; the name and position of the requesting individual and employing law 90 enforcement agency; a copy of the warrant or, if no warrant exists, a copy of the written 91 emergency request; and data detailing the individual characteristics included in the facial 92 recognition search or request, including the presumed race and gender of the person in the probe 93 image(s), as assessed by the officer conducting the search.

-(h) Annually, not later than March 31, the executive office of public safety and security shall publish on its website the following data for the previous calendar year: (i) the total number of facial recognition searches performed by the department of state police, disaggregated by law enforcement agency or federal agency on whose behalf the search was performed; (ii) the total number of facial recognition searches performed by the federal bureau of investigation on behalf of law enforcement agencies, disaggregated by law enforcement agency on whose behalf the search was performed.
+- (g) The department shall document, as a public record, each facial recognition search request and each facial recognition search performed pursuant to this section and report this information quarterly to the executive office of public safety and security.
+Reported information shall include: the date and time of the search or request; the system used for the search; the specific criminal offense or offenses under investigation; the number of matched individuals returned, if any; the name and position of the requesting individual and employing law enforcement agency; a copy of the warrant or, if no warrant exists, a copy of the written emergency request; and data detailing the individual characteristics included in the facial recognition search or request, including the presumed race and gender of the person in the probe image(s), as assessed by the officer conducting the search. - (h) Annually, not later than March 31, the executive office of public safety and security shall publish on its website the following data for the previous calendar year: (i) the total number of facial recognition searches performed by the department of state police, disaggregated by law enforcement agency or federal agency on whose behalf the search was performed; (ii) the total number of facial recognition searches requested to be performed by the federal bureau of investigation on behalf of law enforcement agencies, disaggregated by requesting law enforcement agency.
 For each category of data and each law enforcement agency, the published information shall include: the number of searches performed pursuant to a warrant, by alleged offense; the number of searches performed pursuant to an emergency; and the race and gender of the subjects of the searches, as assessed by the officer conducting the search.